-In June, a serological survey of bulk milk samples from about 200 randomly picked dairy herds across the Southeast and East of England were tested for antibodies to BTV.
+In June 2016, a serological survey of bulk milk samples from about 200 randomly picked dairy herds across the Southeast and East of England were tested for antibodies to BTV.
 The aim was to ascertain the background level of BTV-seropositive cattle and whether this would be a useful as an early warning system for BTV-8 incursion.
-Read the latest risk assessment from Defra for the results.
+Read this risk assessment from Defra for the results.

-Midge traps across the south of England ensure there is regular surveillance carried out in the UK.
-This is increased when neighbouring countries have the disease.
+Midge traps across the south of England ensure there is regular surveillance carried out in the UK when the temperature is appropriate for activity.
+No further Met Office modelling has been carried out since November due to the reduced temperatures.
+These low temperatures and current wind direction mean the movement of midges from France to the UK remains very unlikely.

 All stock coming into the country from restricted zones has and will continue to be tested for BTV-8.

-There is ongoing surveillance in other countries, including France and the Netherlands, which is shared regularly.
+There is ongoing surveillance in other countries, including France and the Netherlands.
 The UK analyses this to help assess the risk to UK livestock.